Calendula

 Overview

-Calendula officinalis, commonly called pot marigold, displays vibrant orange and yellow petals that brighten gardens worldwide.
-This hardy annual has served traditional medicine for centuries, particularly for skin conditions and digestive support.
-Modern herbal enthusiasts value calendula in smoking blends for its gentle, soothing properties that balance stronger herbs beautifully.
+Calendula officinalis, commonly called pot marigold, brightens gardens worldwide with its cheerful orange and yellow petals.
+This hardy annual has supported traditional wellness practices for centuries.
+In herbal smoking blends, calendula offers gentle, soothing qualities that balance stronger herbs nicely.1

 Common name(s): Pot marigold, garden marigold, English marigold, Scottish marigold